dropstream/amazon_sp_clients/README.md

 gem 'amazon_sp_clients'
 ```

-This will require only the main (root) gem, but won't load any of generated SP APIs.
+This will require only the main (root) gem, but won't load any of the generated
-The idea is to generate code for all APIs we may need across our system, but allow
+SP APIs.
+The idea is to generate code for all APIs we may need across our
-requiring per project/repo basis.
-Because of that, each API must be required explicitly:
+system, but allow requiring per project/repo basis.
+Because of that, each API
+must be required explicitly:

 ```ruby
 require 'amazon_sp_clients' # you can skip if you use Bundle.setup